The GET Statement

 END GET custf;

 You have to add an option to the GET statement to let Jazz know that the following statements form a GET group.
-You can add the option ENDGET, as above, but ENDGET is implied by any of the update options (UPDATE, CREATE, REWRITE), INTO, and TS.
+You can add the option ENDGET, as above, but except for file type DL1 ENDGET is implied by any of the update options (UPDATE, CREATE, REWRITE), INTO, and TS.
 The following statements, to END GET, are executed whenever GET attempts to retrieve a record.
 If no record was found, then they will be executed with an initialised record which has the key value requested, and all other fields set to their default values.

 For example a GET statement with TS may return multiple records, implying the possibility of Next/Previous logic invoked by PF11/PF10.
 When you get a new record your program may need to get other data as well.
 For example, here a program reads a CustF record and also the related Orders records.
 Like the GET statement the PROCESS statement needs to use a TS file to allow for the possibility of there being more 2nd-level records than can be put on the screen at once: -